The service we provide is a 1000 megabit symmetrical per second (same upload as download speeds) connection for £30 month.

 Similarly applications like voice and video conferencing are two way processes.
 With Skype a voice call takes little bandwidth and can fit into an asymmetric service's upload capacity, but move to their new video conferencing and use an HD camera on your computer and suddenly the load shifts up a gear and is unworkable without symmetry.
 As more and more people realise that HD quality video conferencing will let them get together with family and friends around the world, demand for bandwidth will soar even more than it is now doing.

 Have you been told that your property is “too far from the exchange?” when requesting a broadband service.
 Many people have experienced this frustration.
 B4RN has no such distance limitations.
 The standard fibre-optics used in the design can reach out to properties up to 10 Km from the hub.
 All B4RN properties are designed to be within that distance.
-Broadband over existing wires cannot and will not be able to deliver 1 Gbps over those distances.
+Broadband over existing copper wires cannot and will not be able to deliver 1 Gbps over those distances.

 Fibre in your home